What is employee engagement? How does it work, where can you learn more about it and does it actually matter?

 There are also lots of LinkedIn groups from Engage for Success.

 I’m going to end this article by sharing some further resources that you can find on SlideShare.
 I hope you’ve found this article useful.
-Don’t forget I keep my Rachel’s Resources page updated regularly and it’s full of information, articles and links to all sorts of info on internal communication, social media and much more.
+Don’t forget I keep my Free resources page updated regularly and it’s full of information, articles and links to all sorts of info on internal communication, social media and much more.

 Thanks as ever for stopping by